Paultree/Paultree.github.io/README.md

 - Added another if statement to our 'yellow' coloring condition.
     - Did not fix our problem.
 - Added an if statement to our checkGuess function that tells user they won if they guess correctly.
+- Created a keyboard
+- Updated some of the styling.

 Problem:
 - Same problem from 24/09/2022.

 Future:
 - If user guesses correctly, may add a feature where depending on how many guesses are remaining, the console or alert will tell the user something different. just like in the original.

+27/09/2022
+- Added functionality to keyboard
+- Added feature where keyboard corresponds to submitted word.

+Problem:
+- Same problem from 24/09/2022.